 Ben Ganus returned to his alma mater for a second stint as an assistant football coach in 2015.
-He is in his second season as the Hawks' offensive line coach and was named the Run Game Coordinator in 2017.
+He is in his third season as the Hawks' offensive line coach and was named the Run Game Coordinator in 2017.
 Ganus coached running backs and H-backs in 2012 and 2013.

 During his first two seasons as a Huntingdon assistant, Ganus' running backs amassed 3,233 rushing yards and 43 touchdowns and averaged 4.9 yards per carry.
 The running backs and H-backs were on the receiving end of 80 passes for 1,079 yards and 11 touchdowns.

 The running backs and H-backs played a crucial role in helping the Hawks set a then-Division III record of 585.8 yards per game in 2013.

 Before joining the Huntingdon staff in 2012, Ganus spent two seasons coaching running backs and fullbacks at Waldorf College.
 While at Waldorf, Ganus coached two all-conference running backs.